wildfly-extras/fuse-patch/docs/UserGuide.md

 ### Running Post-Install Commands

-Post install commands can be associated with a package when it is added to the repository
+Post install commands can be associated with a patch when it is added to the repository

 ```
 $ bin/fusepatch.sh --add file:foo-1.0.0.zip --add-cmd "echo hello world"